mariachiara-github/PacBio-analysis/README.md

 If we want to visualize the fusions with more than 2 genes detected by pbfusion, the __bed_complexfusions.R__ script can be used to create a BED track which can be uploaded on the Genome Browser.
 This script is used just for visualization purposes, it aims only to visualize all at once the reads classified as fusions between more than 2 genes.

+# Iso-seq pipeline for Dataset 2

+For the second dataset the ccs.bam files were disclosed.
+Therfore the first step is to generate the HiFi reads from the ccs.bam, and then perforom the Iso-Seq pipeline up to the flnc.bam generation.
+This file is then used to look for the fusions.

-# CCS and Iso-Seq pipeline
+# CCS and Iso-Seq pipeline for Dataset 3

 The first step is to generate HiFi PacBio long-read sequences from the subreads.bam files (sample files) provided by the dataset.
 The SMRT LINK V7.0 (https://downloads.pacbcloud.com/public/software/installers/smrtlink_7.0.1.66975.zip) version was used to perform the analysis (version compatible with the data of the third dataset).
 For more information about SMRTLink refer to the following pdf: https://www.pacb.com/wp-content/uploads/SMRT_Tools_Reference_Guide_v700.pdf.

 The CCS pipeline was performed with the default parameters of the tool (version: ccs 3.4.1).
 In particular, to generate PacBio HiFi data, the minimum number of passes was set to 3 and the minimum predicted accuracy for a read was set to 0.99 (only reads expected to be 99% accurate are emitted).